Natan5533/library-api-go/README.md

 I chose to use the principle of ports and adapters to build this project.

-> Note there are several improvements to be made here, but with what we have today we can add other types of Actors (Drivers and Driven) without having to modify anything in the packages that are in the core and this validates the project and the definitions of the chosen architecture.
+> Note there are several improvements to be made here, but with what we have today we can add other types of Actors (Drivers and Driven) without having to modify anything in the core and this validates the project and the definitions of the chosen architecture.

 ![image](https://github.com/Natan5533/library-api-go/assets/86797382/01f63370-756a-4779-ac10-efeb899fde1e)